3D view* (Click on the picture, wait for the download and move the object with the mouse)

 Fig: Arrangement of the inner parts in the wind sensor Yachta

 If you want a more detailed view, you can go to Online CAD program Onshape Sign up for free and search for “Yachta” in the public repository.
 The entire project can be copied to your own workspace and viewed from all sides.
 Components can be clicked on and the components can be switched to transparent using the right mouse button.
 If you want to change the wind sensor according to your own wishes, you can do it yourself in Onshape.
 By exporting with STL, files can be exported that a slicer can prepare for a 3D printer.

-EPTG is a plastic that cannot be painted directly due to its surface properties.
+PETG is a plastic that cannot be painted directly due to its surface properties.
 The substrate must be specially pre-treated.
-However, there are special paints that can be applied directly to EPTG without priming and pre-treatment.
+However, there are special paints that can be applied directly to PETG without a primer or pre-treatment.
 Dupli-Color's recommended Aerosol Art Clear Varnish (matt or gloss) is a polymer varnish containing acetone and n-butyl acetate in a 400ml aerosol can.
-It can be applied directly to EPTG in several layers without drying time.
+It can be applied directly to PETG in multiple layers with no drying time.

 The painting can be done in two ways.
 Either by painting with a brush or by spray can.
 In principle, 3 layers should be applied with each method.
 Appropriately thinner should be applied to the fits.
 In principle, the layer structure should be thin and not have any running noses.
 Run noses are to be removed when wet.